MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/custom-reporting-and-database-schema-reference-for-telemetry-dashboard.md

 <a name="Create_customreport"> </a>

-## Create custom reports in Telemetry Dashboard
+## Create custom reports in Office Telemetry Dashboard

 You can create a single custom report on the **Custom report** worksheet.
 This automatically loads the default tables and creates a basic custom report that you can use as a starting point.
 Then, you can add and remove fields to design a report that meets your business needs.
 For performance reasons, not all tables are loaded automatically when you create a custom report.
-You can add tables by using the procedure in [Hidden tables in Telemetry Dashboard custom reports](custom-reporting-and-database-schema-reference-for-telemetry-dashboard.md#hidden_tables).
+You can add tables by using the procedure in [Hidden tables in Office Telemetry Dashboard custom reports](custom-reporting-and-database-schema-reference-for-telemetry-dashboard.md#hidden_tables).
 The most common reason to add hidden tables is to gain access to Office builds, which are available in the **System_details** table.

 In this video demo, you can see custom reporting in action.
 We compare data that is shown in the **Solutions** worksheet to similar data that is shown in a custom report.
 This video will also help you learn how to add and move fields in a PivotTable report.

-**Custom reporting in Telemetry Dashboard**
+**Custom reporting in Office Telemetry Dashboard**

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/ed8327e4-c063-40f5-a634-230c067d73b4?autoplay=false]